niharika2810/niharika2810.github.io/_posts/2020-06-20-Understanding-core-of-Aarogya-setu-app-Bluetooth.md

 ## Introduction

->[Aarogya Setu](https://play.google.com/store/apps/details?id=nic.goi.aarogyasetu&hl=en_IN) is a mobile application developed by the Government of India to connect essential health services with the people of India in our combined fight against COVID-19.

-Do visit this [link](https://aarogyasetu.gov.in/) for more details.
+>[Aarogya Setu](https://play.google.com/store/apps/details?id=nic.goi.aarogyasetu&hl=en_IN) is a mobile application developed by the Government of India to connect essential health services with the people of India in our combined fight against COVID-19.Do visit this [link](https://aarogyasetu.gov.in/) for more details.

-<b>AarogyaSetu</b>started with an idea of automatic contact tracing.
+<b>AarogyaSetu</b> started with an idea of automatic contact tracing.
 Proximity logging within an app addresses a key limitation of manual contact tracing: it is dependent on a person’s memory and is therefore limited to the contacts that a person is acquainted with and remembers having met.

 For contact tracing, we had two options to go with: <b>Bluetooth or GPS</b>.